Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Basic_UAN_Configuration.md

 - `mellanox` for ConnectX-5 NICs used in Slingshot 10
 - `cassini` for Slingshot NICs in Slingshot 11

-The name of the playbook must match the name of the HSN NICs (mellanox or cassini) in the UAN nodes.
+The name of the playbook must match the name of the HSN NICs (Mellanox or Cassini) in the UAN nodes.
 Additionally, the HSN NICs must be of the same type as the NCN and Compute nodes.

 ### COS (playbook: cos-application.yml)